 Shortcomings of the Dodd-Frank Act

 There was criticism of the Act because it can cripple the competitiveness of firms based in the US.
 Their competition from other countries can benefit from this situation.
-The stringent regulatory requirements can unnecessarily burden the small banks and financial institutions.
+The stringent regulatory requirements can unnecessarily burden small banks and financial institutions.
 In reality, these small institutions did not have any role in the financial crisis.

 Also, too many regulations hamper innovation and new financial product launches.
 It would affect the liquidity in the market too.
 Besides, institutions have to hold higher reserves.
-It automatically decreases their purchasing power of marketable securities.
+It automatically decreases the purchasing power of marketable securities.
 Thus, banks find it hard to be market makers.

 Changes in the Dodd-Frank Act

 The US government was forced to bring reforms to the Dodd-Frank Act with growing criticism.
 It passed a bill called the Economic, Growth, Regulatory Relief, and Consumer Protection Act in 2018 to take back many portions of the Act.
 President Trump signed it to turn it into law on May 24, 2018.
 The changes are:

 Banks having assets between the US $100 billion- $250 billion will face lower scrutiny levels.
 Also, there will be no requirement for the stress test.
 Banks with assets less than the US $10 billion need not follow the Volcker rule.
 Therefore, they can undertake risky investments, too, with the money of the depositors.
 It increases the chances of earning handsome profits.